fernandoelger/blood-bank-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

-## Development server
+## Development server running at http://localhost:4200/

-Run `ng serve` for a dev server.
-Running at http://localhost:4200/
+Run `ng serve` for a dev server

 ## Dependences